Communication as Voting: With the Disagreement State

-We derive the critical threshold $\frac{\rho_3}{\rho_1}\frac{1-\rho_1}{1-\rho_3}$ in \cref{thm:1} by examining the strategy profile where the senders report truthfully, which maximizes the information contained in a rejection.
-However, \cref{thm:2} shows that introducing even an arbitrarily small probability of $\theta_2$ qualitatively changes the set of informative equilibria: When $N\to\infty$, the strategy profiles in which the senders report almost truthfully cannot constitute equilibria, and in every informative equilibrium, the senders' messages (and hence their rejections) are nearly uninformative:
+We derive the critical threshold $\frac{\rho_H}{\rho_L}\frac{1-\rho_L}{1-\rho_H}$ in \cref{thm:2} by examining the senders' strategy profile with $x=1$, in which the senders report truthfully and each message is maximally informative.
+However, \eqref{eqn:14} shows that even an arbitrarily small probability of state $M$ changes the set of informative equilibria qualitatively: as $N\to\infty$, strategy profiles in which the senders report almost truthfully ($x\approx 1$) cannot be equilibria.
+Instead, in every informative equilibrium, the senders choose $x\approx 0$, so the messages are nearly uninformative.
+Therefore, information transmission persists only if